knowthelist/fhem-tablet-ui/README.md

 - **data-off-background-color** : color of OFF state (default '#505050')
 - **data-on-color** : color of ON state (default '#aa6900')
 - **data-off-color**: color of Off state (default '#505050')
+- **data-get-on**   : array of status to assign a special icon-list from data-icons
+- **data-icons**    : array of icons related to the a data-get-on array
 - **class**		    :

 CSS Class description